 To further explore how cases can be adapted for public leadership education, participants learn about developing cases for the public policy curriculum; look at how cases can be used to connect research and teaching; and consider how schools can establish their own case-writing programmes.

-Can't make these dates but want to stay in the loop for future workshops?
-Sign up to our mailing list to keep up to date with the latest information, events, and materials from the Oxford Case Centre on Public Leadership.
+Stay in the loop for future workshops and sign up to our mailing list to keep up to date with the latest information, events, and materials from the Oxford Case Centre on Public Leadership.